Berkeley-CS61B/skeleton-sp16/lab9/spec/lab9.md

 Try it out and see how your data structure scales with `N` compared to the naive and industrial-strength implementations.
 Record your results in a file named `speedTestResults.txt`.
 There is no standard format required for your results, and there is no required number of data points.

 Now try running `InsertInOrderSpeedTest`, which behaves similarly to `InsertRandomSpeedTest`, except this time the Strings in `<String, Integer>` key-value pairs are inserted in [lexicographically-increasing order](http://en.wikipedia.org/wiki/Lexicographical_order).
-If you observed anything interesting (hopefully you did), you should discuss it with your fellow students and/or TA.
+Note that unlike lab8, your code should be in the rough ballpark of Java's built in solution -- say within a factor of 10 or so.
+What this tells us is that state-of-the-art HashMaps are relatively easy to implement compared to state-of-the-art TreeMaps.